curb4387/Python-Assignments/chapter2/ex01/instructions-summary.md

 ## Instructions

-For this exercise, use the following approximations:

-- A kilometer represents 1/10,000 of the distance between the North Pole and the equator.
-- There are 90 degrees, containing 60 minutes of arc each, between the North Pole and the equator.
-- A nautical mile is 1 minute of an arc.
+The tax calculator program of the case study outputs a floating-point number that might show more than two digits of precision.

+**Task 1**: Use the round function to modify the program in the file **taxform.py** to display at most two digits of precision in the output number.
 (LO: 2.4)